 Over one year but less than 5 years - 90 days interest or $20.00, whichever is greater.

 According to CSR, transferring funds already in your share savings account is the easiest way to fund a Certificate.
 Funds can be placed into a share savings account by ACH, wire, or check.
 CUD participates in the CO-OP Shared Branch network, providing members with “access to over 3,500 credit unions with more than 5,600 branches, nearly 30,000 surcharge-free ATMs nationwide.”

 As a non-renewable certificate, the 13-month Certificate funds “will be transferred to Prime Savings Accounts automatically at maturity.”

-Headquartered in Lakewood, Colorado, Credit Union of Denver’s field of membership (FOM) has a way for almost any US citizen or resident alien to join.
+Headquartered in Lakewood, Colorado, Credit Union of Denver’s field of membership (FOM) provides a way for almost any U.S. citizen or resident alien to join.

 Easy Membership: Anyone who joins Consumer United Association (CUA) is eligible to join CUDenver.

 Residency: Individuals who live or work in the Colorado counties of Adams, Araphoe, Boulder, Denver, Douglas, or Jefferson are eligible to join.

 Employment: Employees of more than 180 Select Employee Groups (including many federal government agencies and colleges/universities) are eligible to join.

 Relationship: Immediate family members or household members of existing CUD are membership-eligible.
 Immediate family is defined as spouse, children, sibling, parent, grandparent, grandchildren, including step and adoptive relations.

 Joining CUD and/or opening a Certificate Special can be done online, or at either of two Colorado branches located in Denver and Lakewood (W. Alameda Avenue).
 The Lakewood branch located in the Denver Federal Building has temporarily closed its lobby.